miztiik/serverless-s3-event-processor/README.md

 1. ## Customize the deployment

     Edit the `./helper_scripts/deploy.sh` to update your environment variables.
+The expected output in cloudwatch logs should look like this,

     ```sh
     AWS_PROFILE="default"